-20. The ratepayers of Public Service are benefited by the contracting and consummation of Class ratepayers are required to pay for under New Hampshire law.
+20. The ratepayers of Public Service are benefited by the contracting and consummation of Class 1 RECs which Public Service is required to purchase under New Hampshire law and the ratepayers are required to pay for under New Hampshire law.
 To the extent that there is a substantial capital savings related to the existing infrastructure, the ability to tap into water